collapsed-stacks/startups/questions/13506/freelancing-using-my-own-name-vs-creating-a-business-name.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2017-10-20
 - score: 2

-<p>Incorporating is about limited liability first and foremost.
-The rest matters very little in practice.</p>
+Incorporating is about limited liability first and foremost.
+The rest matters very little in practice.

-<p>Without registering a business, a disgruntled client can potentially sue you for lots and more.
-With a business, the worst case scenario is you lose whatever money is in the company.</p>
+Without registering a business, a disgruntled client can potentially sue you for lots and more.
+With a business, the worst case scenario is you lose whatever money is in the company.

 ## Answer 13525